 * The real fight between Kaneki and Arima Kisho.

-For these reasons, the only logical step after watching √A is to go back and read the manga starting from Chapter 1 (recommended) or Chapter 67 (the absolute minimum).
+For these reasons, the only logical step after watching √A is to go back and read the

-Where Does the Tokyo Ghoul:re Anime Leave Off in the Manga?
+Where Does the Tokyo Ghoul:re Anime Leave Off in the Manga ?

 The :re anime is split into two parts (often referred to as Season 3 and Season 4).
 Both suffer from pacing issues, but the second part is one of the most compressed adaptations in recent memory.